R3D9477/haxe-basics/README.md

 # haxe-basics

-Haxe-Basics is the collection of easy samples and hellowords for [Haxe](http://haxe.org/).
+Haxe-Basics is the collection of easy samples and hello-worlds for [Haxe](http://haxe.org/).

 <hr/>